Jnnnx7/algorand/Smart Contract/interact with smart contracts.md

-# Interact with smart contracts
+# Interact with Smart Contracts

 ## Application lifecycle
 * The application stores the number of times it is called within its *global state* and also stores the number of times each user account calls the application within their *local state*.